-I of declared weeds and other detrimental to the intended use of the land; E32.2 anner which minimises ance to existing premises.
-Disposal of materials is managed in one or more of the following ways: egetation is permitted. a. all cleared vegetation, declared weeds, stumps, rubbish, car bodies, scrap metal and the like are removed and disposed of in a Council land fill facility; or b. all native vegetation with a diameter below 400mm is to be chipped and stored on-site.
+b. includes the removal of declared weeds and other materials which are detrimental to the intended use of the land; E32.2 c. is disposed of in a manner which minimises nuisance and annoyance to existing premises.
+Disposal of materials is managed in one or more of the following ways: Note - No burning of cleared vegetation is permitted. all cleared vegetation, declared weeds, stumps, rubbish, car bodies, scrap metal and the like are removed and disposed of in a Council land fill facility; or b. all native vegetation with a diameter below 400mm is to be chipped and stored on-site.
 Note - The chipped vegetation must be stored in an approved location.
-E33 e carried out at times which residents.
+PO33 E33 All development works are carried out at times which minimise noise impacts to residents.
 All development works are carried out within the following times: a.
-Monday to Saturday (other than public holidays) between 6:30am and 6:30pm on the same day; b. no work is to be carried out on Sundays or public holidays.
+Monday to Saturday (other than public holidays) between 6:30am and 6:30pm on the same day; no work is to be carried out on Sundays or public holidays.
 Note - Work outside the above hours may be approved (in writing) where it can be demonstrated that the work will not cause significant inconvenience or disruption to the public, or the work is unlikely to cause annoyance or inconvenience to occupants of adjacent properties.
-No example provided. n in connection with or arising any service, installation, plant, elonging to or under the control authority, electricity authorities, on engaged in the provision of e carried with the development detrimental to the intended use hanner which minimises ance to existing premises. egetation is permitted. e carried out at times which oresidents. n in connection with or arising any service, installation, plant, elonging to or under the control authority, electricity authorities, on engaged in the provision of
+PO34 No example provided.
+Any alteration or relocation in connection with or arising from the development to any service, installation, plant, equipment or other item belonging to or under the control of the telecommunications authority, electricity authorities, the Council or other person engaged in the provision of public utility services is to be carried with the development and at no cost to Council.